PDF(1.2 MB) View with Adobe Reader on a variety of devices

 Step 8.
-In the SAML Signing Certificate section, select Download to download the certificate file and save it on your computer.
+In the SAML Signing Certificate section, choose Download to download the certificate file, and save it on your computer.

 Step 9.
-Note this, it is required for ASA configuration.
+This is required for ASA configuration.

 Azure AD Identifier - This is the saml idp in our VPN configuration.